Maggie Murdock: Fictional character biography

 Maggie met up with Matt at the hospital where he visited the baby girl making sure the baby was looked after; Maggie herself was still banged up from her recent trauma and using a walking stick for support.
 They discussed everything that happened and what the baby means to Matt and how Mysterio's attacks affected him.
 Maggie told Matt that the authorities had arranged for the baby to be adopted and said the baby needed a name.
 Matt suggested calling her Karen in Karen Page's honor.
 Maggie finally confessed why she left, she didn't leave because of herself, she left for the sakes of her husband and her son, she felt that she is no good to anyone.
-Maggie was emotional and she was so sorry that she hadn't been there for her son Matt.
+Maggie was emotional and she was sorry that she had not been there for her son Matt.
 Matt and Maggie hugged and reconciled.
 Maggie later attended Karen's funeral and comforted her son and she wanted Matt's permission to be a part of her son's life from then on.